nebfield/snpQT/docs/user-guide/workflows.md

 - **Removal of non-autosomal SNPs**: The default mode of `snpQT` is to keep the sex chromosomes.
 If the user wishes to remove the sex chromosomes, use `--keep_sex_chroms false`

 - **Heterozygosity check**: Identify and remove heterozygosity outliers (samples that deviate more than 3 units of Standard Deviation from the mean heterozygosity).
 The distribution of the samples' heterozygosity is vizualized through a histogram and scatterplot.
 Extreme heterozygosity implies inbreeding and/or DNA contamination.
+This step can be skipped using `--heterozygosity false`.
+This can be useful in occasions where the dataset has been already through heterozygosity once, so the user does not wish to remove samples again based on this metric.

-- **Check for cryptic relatedness and duplicates**: Check for cryptic pairs of relatives using `plink`'s pihat.
-The default is to remove one sample with the lowest call rate from each pair of relatives.
-Relatedness is defined as 3rd degree or closer (default threshold for this step is pihat is 0.125).
-This threshold can be changed using the ‘--pihat‘ parameter.
+- **Check for cryptic relatedness and duplicates**: Check for cryptic pairs of relatives using `plink2`'s [relationship-based pruning](https://www.cog-genomics.org/plink/2.0/distance#king_cutoff) threshold.
+Relatedness is defined as 3rd degree or closer (default threshold for this step is 0.125).
+This threshold can be changed using the `--king_cutoff` parameter.

 - **Removal of samples with a missing phenotype**: Remove samples with missing phenotypes.
-As *missing phenotype* here we refer to case/control status (i.e. the last column in your `plink` .fam file).
-The default option in snpQT is to skip this step.
+As *missing phenotype* here we refer to case/control status (i.e. the last column in your PLINK .fam file).
+The default option in `snpQT` is to skip this step.

 At the end of Sample QC a .log file is generated listing the number of samples, variants, phenotypes and working directory for each step where the intermediate files are stored, as well as an .html report containing before-and-after the chosen thesholds plots for the vast majority of the aforementioned steps.